Imitated by many yet matched by none, the Minton six well oyster plate is the standard against which all others are compared.

 The most sought after plates in the series, however, are in other colors.
 The most expensive color is also the rarest, yellow.

-Other colors in great demand are the cobalt, pink and malachite plates.
+Other colors in great demand are the cobalt, pink, lavender and malachite.

 The malachite plates are made from two colors of slip covered with a tranparent green glaze.
 This gives the plates the appearance of being made of carved malachite.